fortrabbit/help/docs/install-statamatic-3.md

 By now, you have Statamatic installation running on your local machine and you can easily deploy it to your fortrabbit App.
 You can deploy code changes and Statamatic updated with Git.
 Additionally contents are synced down and up using rsync or Git.
 Let's get deeper:

+### Using MySQL as a content store

+Beside storing contents on the file system in markdown, Statamatic also offers to store contents with a MySQL database.
+On fortrabbit, that might be a good option, since each Universal App comes with a MySQL database anyways and you don't have to go the extra round with rsync.

+_WORK IN PROGRESS!
+TOOD: How to set it up using ENV vars_

-### Working with the Panel
+### Working with the Control Panel

-Statamatic - like other CMS - has a "Panel".
-That Dashboard enables you - or maybe the client/editor - to create and edit the contents easily in the Browser.
-You can create different users (admins) for the Panel.
-When first visiting the panel, locally, you are greeted to set up the first admin user.
+Statamatic - like other CMS - has a "Control Panel".
+That Dashboard enables you - or maybe the client/editor - to create and edit the contents easily in the browser.
+You can create different users (admins) for the Control Panel.

-The panel users are by default NOT stored with Git.
-So your local users will not available on the fortrabbit App.
-You can now either include the users with Git by removing the according lines from `.gitignore` or - maybe better - set up the users locally and on the remote App:

-* [{{app-name}}.frb.io/panel](https://{{app-name}}.frb.io/panel/) < address of the Panel
+For this, please consider how you are dealing with the contents created:

+* You should really not use the Control Panel on the App when you have all contents in Git, in fact you should only change things locally first.
+* When using rsync (or SFTP) you can sync changes you have made on the App directly back down or the other way around.
+* When using MySQL as a data store, you might want to dump the production database and bring it back locally from time to time

 ### Continuos development

 We recommend to always develop locally first — it's just the most convenient way.
 Deploy, when you have reached a certain status of development.
-In many cases the real content will be created on the fortrabbit App.
-You can easily sync down changes from production into development with rsync.
+In many cases the "real" content will be created on the fortrabbit App.
+You can easily sync down changes from production into development with rsync or sftp or you have the contents in MySQL.

 ### Backups